tna0y/wow-doom-within/README.md

 - **Instruction chaining:** During decoding we build function chains up until the next branching instruction.
 Thus we do not return to main loop so much, provides less overhead.
 - **pc decoding-time evaluation:** PC for a given function is known during decoding allowing to perform all pc-related calculations during instruction decoding.
 - **DG_DrawPatch:** Patch drawing also moved to a syscall.
+- **Framebuffer moved to Lua:** All prevoiusly moved syscalls now draw in a table inside the emulator instead of "returning pixels" back to the game.

 ## Development

 Development is split into two repositories for convenience and licensing reasons: